Galois Connections in Persistent Homology: Introduction

 \subsection{Acknowledgements}

 We thank Amit Patel for many helpful conversations and providing valuable feedback.
 In particular, the method of defining birth-death functions for persistence modules used here was suggested by Patel.
-We would also like to thank Facundo M\' emoli.
-The language of pushforwards and pullbacks used throughout this paper stemmed from conversations with M\' emoli.
-This work is partially supported by NSF-IIS-1901360, NSF-DMS-1547357, and NSF-CCF-1839358.
+We are grateful to Ezra Miller for his detailed feedback and suggestions to improve the paper.
+Additionally, we are thankful to the anonymous reviewers for the many improvements they suggested.
+We would also like to thank Facundo M\'emoli.
+The language of pushforwards and pullbacks used throughout this paper stemmed from conversations with M\'emoli.